 server block of your web application.

-location block lets your configure how Nginx will respond to requests for resources within the server.
+The location block lets you configure how Nginx will respond to requests for resources within the server.
+You can use different location configs to load custom Nginx configs in specific location blocks.